Interstate 370: Route description

 I-370 begins a short distance to the west of the I-270 interchange in Gaithersburg, Montgomery County, heading northeast as a six-lane freeway.
 Southwest of this interchange, the road continues as Sam Eig Highway (named after Washington real estate developer Sam Eig) which interchanges with Washingtonian Boulevard before becoming a surface road.
 The highway passes woods to the northwest and a shopping center to the southeast as it reaches an interchange with I-270.
 From this point, I-370 turns east and runs between residential neighborhoods to the north and business parks to the south, with trees separating the road from these areas.
 The freeway curves northeast again and comes to the MD 355 interchange.
 Past this, the highway passes more commercial development before reaching a bridge over CSX's Metropolitan Subdivision railroad line.
-A short distance later, I-370 comes to a trumpet interchange with MD 200A, a road that provides access to Shady Grove Road and the Shady Grove station of Washington Metro's Red Line.
+A short distance later, I-370 comes to a trumpet interchange with MD 200A, a freeway that provides access to Shady Grove Road and the Shady Grove station of Washington Metro's Red Line.
 At this point, I-370 ends and the freeway continues east as MD 200 (Intercounty Connector), a toll road.